-The duo is diving in with both feet, too: Cyanogen OS will include Skype, OneDrive, OneNote, Outlook, Office, and Bing services going forward.
-Cyanogen’s taking Android away from Google and handing it to Microsoft, it seems.
+The duo is diving in with both feet, too: Cyanogen OS will include Skype, OneDrive, OneNote, Outlook, Office, Bing services going forward.
+Cyanogen’s taking Android away from hing it to Microsoft, it seems.

-The story behind the story: Rumors of collaboration between Microsoft and Cyanogen were first tied to Cyanogen’s recent funding round.
-Microsoft didn’t wind up investing, but today’s announcement confirms that the whispers contained a kernel of truth—and this strategic partnership is a perfect fit for the goals of each company.
+The story behind the story: Rumors of collaboration between Microsoft Cyanogen were first tied to Cyanogen’s recent funding round.
+Microsoft didn’t wind up investing, but today’s announcement confirms that the whispers contained a kernel of truth— this strategic partnership is a perfect fit for the goals of each company.

 Since sprouting from humble beginnings as a custom Android ROM, Cyanogen has sprouted into a full-fledged company that is actively seeking partners to preload its OS on phones.

-CEO Kirt McMaster has publicly complained about how deeply Google integrates its services into Android.
-Phone manufacturers have to follow strict rules concerning the prominent placement of Google’s apps on homescreens.
+CEO Kirt McMaster has publicly complained about how deeply integrates its services into Android. one manufacturers have to follow strict rules concerning the prominent placement of ’s apps on homescreens.

-Cyanogen—a more flexible fork of stock Android—stands to differentiate itself from the masses of devices running official Android builds by integrating third-party services, though it remains to be seen if buyers are willing to embrace an Android device without Google apps.
-Amazon’s Fire Phone was a flop, but it was released in North America, while Cyanogen-powered phones are more likely to appear in developing nations, where Google doesn’t have the stranglehold it commands in the U.S.
+Cyanogen—a more flexible fork of stock Android—sts to differentiate itself from the masses of devices running official Android builds by integrating third-party services, though it remains to be seen if buyers are willing to embrace an Android device without apps.
+Amazon’s Fire one was a flop, but it was released in North America, while Cyanogen-powered phones are more likely to appear in developing nations, where doesn’t have the stranglehold it comms in the U.S.

 Microsoft, meanwhile, has reimagined itself as a “mobile first, cloud first” company since CEO Satya Nadella seized the reins last year, allowing its services to finally break free of its lockstep with ndows.
-In the months since his elevation to the lead role, Office has landed on Android and iOS, OneNote’s expanded to, well, everywhere, and Microsoft’s even launched a program to quickly test ideas for new Android apps.
+In the months since his elevation to the lead role, Office has led on Android iOS, OneNote’s exped to, well, everywhere, Microsoft’s even launched a program to quickly test ideas for new Android apps.
 Nadella’s Microsoft wants you using Microsoft services even if you don’t use ndows.

-The new Microsoft is “the productivity and platform company for the mobile-first and cloud-first world,” he said in a letter to employees last July.
+The new Microsoft is “the productivity platform company for the mobile-first cloud-first world,” he said in a letter to employees last ly.

 This isn’t the first deal Microsoft’s inked to bring its apps to Android devices.
-Earlier this year, the company announced plans to preload Office on Android tablets from Dell and Samsung, and Samsung’s Galaxy S6 comes with Office, OneDrive, and OneNote preloaded.
+Earlier this year, the company announced plans to preload Office on Android tablets from Dell Samsung, Samsung’s Galaxy S6 comes with Office, OneDrive, OneNote preloaded.